 Professor Chused is a prolific scholar and an expert on property law, gender and American legal history, copyright law, and cyberlaw.
 He joined the New York Law School faculty in 2008 after spending thirty-five years teaching and writing at the Georgetown University Law Center in Washington, DC.
 During 2004–05, he received a Senior Scholar Fulbright Grant to teach at the Law Faculty of the Hebrew University in Jerusalem.
-He presently serves on a Peer Review Committee that makes recommendations on grant applications for the Fulbright Program in the Middle East.
+From 2009 to 2011 he served on a Peer Review Committee that made recommendations on grant applications for the Fulbright Program in the Middle East.
 Professor Chused also is a member of various history and legal history associations.
 He served on the Board of Governors of the Society of American Law Teachers for twelve years and as its webmaster for ten.

 His wife, Elizabeth Langer, is an artist working in a variety of media including paint, collage and print making.
-Their older son, Benjamin Chused, recently completed the MBA Program at Babson College and is working at EMC outside of Boston; their younger son, Sam Langer, works at PHD, a public relations firm in New York City.
+Their older son, Benjamin Chused, works at EMC, Inc. outside of Boston; their younger son, Sam Langer, works at PHD, a public relations firm in New York City.

 While at Georgetown Professor Chused worked on two large web projects that continue to be maintained by that institution.